• Contact us

 2023.12.25

-Assistant Professor Yuji Oshisaka of Faculty of Pharmaceutical Sciences of Pharmaceutical Sciences presented research results that will lead to expanding the range of applications of drugs that are applied or pasted onto the skin at an academic forum held this summer and in two papers titled "Design of an ante-enhancer with an Azone." -mimic structure using ionic liquid" (Published in Pharmaceutical Research, April 2023), "Design of ionic liquid formulations with an Azone-mimic structure for enhanced drug skin permeation" (Published in Journal of Pharmaceutical Sciences, December 2023) It is attracting attention from pharmaceutical and cosmetics companies.
+Research results that lead to an expansion of the range of applications of drugs that can be applied or applied to the skin will be presented at an academic forum held this summer by Assistant Professor Yuji Oshisaka of Faculty of Pharmaceutical Sciences and two papers entitled "Design of an ante-enhancer with an Azone-mimic structure using ionic liquid" ( Published in Pharmaceutical Research, April 2023), "Design of ionic liquid formulations with an Azone-mimic structure for enhanced drug skin permeation" (Journal of Pharmaceutical) published in Sciences in December 2023) and has attracted attention from pharmaceutical and cosmetics companies.

 Transdermal preparations are easy to use by simply applying and pasting them on the skin, so they have advantages over oral medications and injections, such as making it easier for not only the patient but also nurses and caregivers to confirm administration.
 On the other hand, because the stratum corneum that covers the surface of the skin acts as a barrier, it is not suitable for drugs with large molecular weights or low fat solubility, and its range of use is limited.
 As a solution to these problems, the development of absorption enhancers has been actively promoted since the 1980s, but the existing enhancers (Azone) tend to cause skin irritation after being absorbed under the stratum corneum, causing swelling and swelling.
 It may cause redness, so it has not yet been put into practical use.